-"Disarming the system" \$\tilde{x}^2-19.
+"Disarming the system" @2-17.

-- 2. Sit in the driver's seat and shut all doors (and the rear gate if your vehicle is a 5-door). - 3.
-Turn the ignition switch to the "ON" position. - 4.
-Hold down the REAR (UNLOCK) side of the driver's power door locking switch, open the driver's door within the following 1 second, and wait 10 seconds without releasing the switch.
+2. Sit in the driver's seat and shut all doors (and the rear gate if your vehicle is a 5-door).

+4. Hold down the REAR (UNLOCK) side of the driver's power door locking switch, open the driver's door within the following 1 second, and wait 10 seconds without releasing the switch.
 The setting will then be changed as follows.